“Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you.”—1 Thessalonians 5:18–18

 In Paul’s first letter to the church at Thessalonica, thankfulness rounds out the three postures that God desires from us.
 Along with joyfulness and prayerfulness, a sense of gratitude shields our heart from the doubt and cynicism that arises from life’s everyday struggles.

-Here are ten worship songs that will encourage thankfulness in your church.
+Here are ten worship songs to add to your worship software that will encourage thankfulness in your church.

 Hymns about thankfulness